This simple Chick and Egg craft is a fun one for Easter. Template included.

 How to make your Egg and chick craft, step by step

-First of all, print out the template (you can download it at the end of the post).
+First of all, print out the template.

 Next, paint the Easter egg.
 We used a sponge to apply the paint – great fun and very preschooler-friendly.